Skip to content

 Factor by which to downscale the frames for processing.

-Flag to indicate if the first frame has been processed.
+Flag indicating if the first frame has been processed.

 Methods: